General FAQ (Frequently Asked Questions)

 Q. How do I receive the EM Certificate once I have completed all the courses?

-A. After you have completed all the course requirements for your level of study (graduate or undergraduate) you will need to get in touch with our Program Administrator Susan Sullivan (firstname.lastname@example.org).
+A. You first must have completed the application before the end of your second course in the certificate program.
+Then, after you have completed all the course requirements for your level of study (graduate or undergraduate) you will need to get in touch with our Program Administrator Susan Sullivan (firstname.lastname@example.org).
 Indicate the courses you have completed, the address you'd like the certificate mailed and a copy of your unofficial transcript.
 If the record is complete, you will be issued the certificate which is then mailed to the address you provided.
 Successful completion of the courses applied to the EMHS Certificate is defined as a grade of C- or higher.
 Students who receive grades lower than a C- in any courses must repeat that course if they wish to have it apply to the EMHS certificate.

 Q. How do I know which courses are offered in the future?